 • ensuring the accuracy and ongoing maintenance of records pertaining to members and adherents, weddings, baptisms and funerals

 The many services and programs provided directly to members and adherents by our Minister, Congregational Care Coordinator and Committee volunteers include the following:

 The Connect Program

-Transportation is provided to people who are not able to get to church services and special church events on their own.
-St Peter’s tries to link driver to rider but we are always looking for volunteer drivers.
-There are others in the congregation who make their own arrangements with St. Peter’s friends and neighbours and we are grateful for these informal expressions of neighbourly care.
-The congregational care coordinator looks after transportation on an as needed basis and is always looking for volunteers.
+Transportation is arranged for those who are unable to get to Church services and special events on their own.ransportation is provided to people who are not able to get to church services and special church events on their own.
+St Peter’s tries to link driver to rider but we are always pleased to have additional volunteer drivers.

 The Committee provides input in keeping with Ontario's legislated accessibility requirements.
 Please refer to our website's section on Accessibility.